-After graduating Academy in Russia I decided to do a second MA in the Royal College of Art, I wanted to learn the contemporary approach to ceramics, and be able to talk about it.
+After graduating from the Academy in Russia I decided to do a second MA at the Royal College of Art, I wanted to learn the contemporary approach to ceramics, and be able to talk about it.
 I needed to have an education and to be able to hold a dialogue with tutors about my own work.

-Now I am graduating Royal College of Art, I have to say it gave me more than I thought.
-The tutors (My tutors were James Rigler and Liz Aylieff) without being intrusive or harsh, in a very subtle way lead me to re-thinking my work, moving it to different level.
+Now I am graduating from the Royal College of Art, I have to say it gave me more than I thought.
+The tutors (My tutors were James Rigler and Liz Aylieff) without being intrusive or harsh, in a very subtle way lead me to re-think my work, moving it to different level.

 You were recently shortlisted for the 2017 Young Masters Maylis Grand Ceramics Prize.
 Congratulations!
 Could you tell us a little bit about Young Masters and what this recognition means to you?